ChristophRaab/ASAN/README.md

 ## Acknowledgement
-We thank Mingsheng Long et al. for providing the code for the CDAN model.\n See https://github.com/thuml/CDAN
+We thank Mingsheng Long et al. for providing the code for the CDAN model.<br>
+See https://github.com/thuml/CDAN